Seb-geospatial/BlenderMapDEM/README.md

         - Example: `'absolute/path/to/DEM.tif'` or `./relative_path_to_DEM.tif`
 - `geometry_dir: str` **Requires string**
     - The path to the input geometry file including file extension.
-    - Supported geometry file formats include ".geojson", ".json", ".shp".
-For simplicity ".geojson" or ".json" is recommended.
+    - Supported geometry file formats include ".geojson", ".json", and ".shp".
+    - For simplicity ".geojson" or ".json" is recommended.
         - If using shapefile as input, make sure all required extra files such as the ".shx" file are located in the same directory.
     - Depending on the directory this function is being called in, you can use the relative path prefix `./` like this: `./DEM_here.geojson` to select the DEM file in the directory it is called in.
         - Example: `'absolute/path/to/DEM.tif'` or `./relative_path_to_DEM.tif`